The Wundowie Iron Festival

 All work will be displayed in the Wundowie Community Hall from 10am to 4pm Sunday 18th of May 2014

-A very popular attraction is the opportunity to enjoy a unique experience by taking a bus tour of the Bradken Foundry.
+A very popular attraction will be the opportunity to enjoy a unique experience by taking a bus tour of the Bradken Foundry.

 For more information please contact Trish Hamilton on (08) 9573 6265 or e-mail firstname.lastname@example.org “It’s about our Iron Heritage”